ONNSFA on Facebook

 • Navajo Nation Investment Committee Finance and Accounting Scholarship Program

-The goal of the Navajo Nation Investment Committee Finance and Accounting Scholarship Program to encourage the study of Finance, Economics, Accounting, and Public Administration among Navajo students.
+The Navajo Nation Investment Committee Finance and Accounting Scholarship Program aims to encourage Navajo students to study Finance, Economics, Accounting, and Public Administration.
 There is a need for qualified Navajo individuals in these disciplines within the Navajo Nation government.
-Participants are strongly encouraged to return to the Navajo Nation and work within the Navajo Nation Government.
+Participants are strongly encouraged to return to the Navajo Nation and work within the Navajo Nation government.

 Eligibility: